Blogs

 BCom is Bachelor of Commerce, a course which is offered by many universities across India.
 It is a three-year undergraduate course and can be studied as an Honours course.

-The curriculum covers the fundamentals of the field like Accountancy, Finance, Industrial Policy, Economics, etc. The course offers comprehensive knowledge of the field, focussing more on the theoretical aspects.
+The curriculum covers the fundamentals of the field like Accountancy, Finance, Industrial Policy, Economics, etc. The course offers comprehensive knowledge of the field, focusing more on the theoretical aspects.

 After graduation students may choose to pursue MCom or Masters of Commerce or pursue different fields like MBA, Chartered Accountancy, Cost Accountancy, etc.